What Else for Software Carpentry?

 What do you think the other three should cover (keeping in mind that this is supposed to be a course on basic software engineering, rather than scientific programming)?
 Options include:

-- Basic web programming, with much-revised versions of:
+- Basic web programming, with much-revised versions of client, server, and security

 - Integration, including: